-As companies plan their sales budgets for 2017, an overlooked area of sales resource planning is a thorough understanding of the efficiency of your salespeople.
-At ORM, we define sales efficiency as the expected percentage of orders a salesperson will achieve versus their quota at 100% achievement.
-On the surface this sounds like a simple calculation, however the simplicity quickly evaporates when you realize that sales efficiency varies significantly with experience and other factors.
+Companies often overlook salespeople’s expected efficiency when doing their annual sales resource planning.
+Sales efficiency is defined as the expected percentage of orders a salesperson will achieve versus their quota at 100% achievement.
+On the surface this sounds like a simple calculation, however, the simplicity quickly evaporates when you realize that sales efficiency varies significantly with experience and other factors.

-Here at ORM, we recommend the following approach to determine your sales efficiency: evaluate the sales efficiency by salesperson, position, territory, and month for at least a two year period.
+Evaluate the sales efficiency by salesperson, position, territory, and month for at least a two-year period.

 - The annual order quota by year for a fully effective salesperson by position and territory.